Traveller (role-playing game): Reception

+Andy Butcher reviewed Traveller for Arcane magazine, rating it a 9 out of 10 overall, and stated that "Traveller is a great game.
+Marc Miller and Imperium Games have done an outstanding job at capturing the essential elements that gave Traveller its appeal in the first place.
+Gaming has been without a high-quality, strongly-supported hard science fiction game for too long, but there's no doubt that, on the strength of this, Traveller is back to stay."

+Pyramid magazine reviewed Marc Miller's Traveller and stated that "After ogling it assiduously, I finally picked up a copy of the latest edition of Traveller at Gen Con, and I must say I was extremely pleased with it.
+The questionable changes initiated in The New Era were dumped in favor of the original rules, and all the background information has been retained, making for an extremely vivid and consistent history.
+Everything the GM needs to play has been condensed into one book."

 In the August 1997 edition of Dragon (Issue 238), Rick Swan reviewed the fourth edition of Traveller, and called it "a masterful effort... the best science-fiction RPG I've ever played."
 On the downside, Swan thought that "The inclusion of anachronistic weapons like swords and crossbows can turn combat into a bad episode of Star Trek."
 He also pointed out that character growth in the game is very slow: "PCs acquire new skills and abilities about as fast as a tree trunk acquires new growth rings."
 He also wanted to see more setting information.
 But he concluded that the fourth edition of Traveller was close to perfect, giving it a top rating of 6 out of 6 and saying, "Time-tested and buffed to a sheen, Traveller will endure as long there's enough plastic to manufacture six-sided dice."